khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 Although data is written twice, the doublewrite buffer does not require twice as much I/O overhead or twice as many I/O operations.
 Data is written to the doublewrite buffer in a large sequential chunk, with a single `fsync()` call to the operating system (except in the case that `innodb_flush_method` is set to `O_DIRECT_NO_FSYNC`).

 Prior to MySQL 8.0.20, the doublewrite buffer storage area is located in the `InnoDB` system tablespace.
 As of MySQL 8.0.20, the doublewrite buffer storage area is located in doublewrite files.

+###### Redo Log

+The redo log is a disk-based data structure used during crash recovery to correct data written by incomplete transactions.
+During normal operations, the redo log encodes requests to change table data that result from SQL statements or low-level API calls.
+Modifications that did not finish updating data files before an unexpected shutdown are replayed automatically during initialization and before connections are accepted.

+The redo log is physically represented on disk by redo log files.
+Data that is written to redo log files is encoded in terms of records affected, and this data is collectively referred to as redo.
+The passage of data through redo log files is represented by an ever-increasing LSN (Long Sequence Number) value.
+Redo log data is appended as data modifications occur, and the oldest data is truncated as the checkpoint progresses.